AndrewHess/cs179-project/README.md

 Printing follows the same method as is used in C, where you specify a format string and then provide additional arguments are required by the format string.
 For example, if ```x``` is an int with value 5, ```y``` is a float with value 4.51 and ```z``` is a string with value 'hello', then ```(call print : (lit '%s world! (%d) %f') (get z) (get x) (get y))\n``` would print the string 'hello world!
 (5) 4.51' and terminate with a newline.

-## Demo
-A demo of the project can be run via ```./demo.sh``` .
-This takes the script ```examples/add_lists.zb``` and converts it into C++ and CUDA code, and then compiles and runs the converted code and checks that the output is as expected.
-The demo first runs the test without trying to parallelize any loops and just converts the script to the equivalent C++ code.
-Afterwards, the test is rerun but some loops are converted into parallel versions via CUDA to run on the GPU.

-After running the demo, the created C++ and CUDA files can be inspected in the ```examples``` directory; only the parallelized versions will persist after the demo, but the non-parallelized versions can be viewed by disabling the second half of the demo script and then rerunning the demo.